OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/linking.md

 title: Linking to EVM packages
 ---

-ZeppelinOS allows us to link to reuse packages that have been already deployed to the blockchain, instead of wasting resources deploying them again every time we need them in a project.
+ZeppelinOS allows us to link to packages that have been already deployed to the blockchain, instead of wasting resources deploying them again every time we need them in a project.
 And of course, developers can upgrade their packages and we can update our links to point to the newest versions, so we are